Stalking Defense Lawyer in Somerset County

 It is important to note here that stalking can be prosecuted if it is done through a third party at the direction of the Defendant.
 Furthermore, the courts have concluded that using electronic means to observe a person’s movements will still be considered stalking.

-Can I get Bail on a Stalking Charge in NJ?
+What is the Bail for a Stalking Charge in Somerset County NJ?

 As of 2017, the bail system has forever changed in New Jersey.
 We have completely shifted away from the monetary bail system and are now more geared to a risk assessment system.
 Traditionally that has lead to more Defendants who have been charged with stalking being released either ROR or on certain pretrial conditions.
 However, if the stalking is considered an “act of domestic violence”, a Defendant will most likely end up spending 48 hours in the Somerset County Jail until pretrial services can complete their review of the case.
 If the prosecution is seeking to detain a Defendant in the Somerset County Jail without bail, pending trial, a Detention Hearing must take place.
 If you would like to speak to one of the attorneys at Proetta & Oliver about your options then please contact us at (908)533-1064.